azanedov/euroskepticism-homonegativity-serbia-ESS/README.md

-# From *Evropa* to *Gayropa*: Euroskepticism and Rejection of Gay Men and Lesbian Women in Serbia
+# From *Evropa* to *Gayropa*: Euroskepticism and Homonegativity in Serbia

 This project examines the relationship between skepticism toward the European Union and attitudes of rejection toward gay men and lesbian women in Serbia, using data from the European Social Survey Round 11 (2023).
-Submitted for **SIMM61 – Quantitative Data Analysis in R**, Department of Sociology, Lund University (Spring 2026).
+Submitted for **SIMM61 – Quantitative Data Analysis in R**, Graduate School, Lund University (Autumn 2025).

 ## Research Question

-Does higher Euroskepticism predict greater rejection of gay men and lesbian women in Serbia, even after controlling for socio-demographic factors?
+To what extent is Euroskepticism associated with the rejection of gay men and lesbian women in Serbia?

 ## Data